March 1st – 3rd, 2017 | Wynn Las Vegas

 Upon completion of program, participants should be able to:

 - Develop a shoulder checklist method including interpretation techniques for the rotator cuff and interval, biceps labral complex, inferior glenohumeralligament complex, and capsular structures including the anterior band.
-Identify glenoid wear patterns in multidirectional instability, microinstability, anterior and
+Identify glenoid wear patterns in multidirectional instability, microinstability, anterior and posterior instability.

 - Develop a knee checklist with foolproof ACL diagnosis and techniques for prospective diagnosis of all types of meniscal tears, differentiating circumferential surface from cross sectional tear patterns.
 Introduce strategies in the evaluation of the cruciate ligaments, posterolateral instability, and articular cartilage.